-8.4.1 Normal Operation
+8.4.1 Normal operation

-In normal operating mode, the ADC full-scale input gets converted to a digital output with 16-bit resolution.
+In normal operating mode, the entire ADC full scale range gets converted to a digital output with 14-bit resolution.
+The output is available in as little as 1 clock cycle on the digital CMOS outputs.